dymaczew/fs20icam/LabGuides/Exercise7/README.md

     •	Under Enable:
         o	Click On to enable the Event Policy
     •	Click Save
+In the policy conditions, you can specify a set of AND and OR conditions to ensure that your policy get processed on the correct events.
+In this case, the policy will get processed if any event contains "pythonReqHighResponseTime" in the summary.

+Notice that there is a "Test" button that allows you to verify whether you policy conditions are setup correctly.

 Observe the new Event Policy in the list.

 ![](images/2020-01-16-16-45-29.png)